 - Premier/Ministers/MLAs must include any personal time that may be taken in conjunction with an international or domestic out-of-province mission on the travel form.
 Personal time expenses must be borne personally by the Premier/Minister/MLA.

 - If spouses wish to travel with the Premier or a Minister/MLA for business or personal reasons, prior approval must be received from the Office of the Premier.
 In the case of the Premier, prior approval must be received from the President of Treasury Board and Minister of Finance.
 All expenses related to spousal participation on a trip will be borne personally by the Premier/Minister/ MLA unless the travel is approved as official government business.
 The Premier/Minister/MLA must indicate on the travel form that their spouse will be accompanying.

-- The Premier/Minister/MLA must work in conjunction with EDTT to ensure co-ordination of Alberta’s presence in the region for missions to the same region or repeat missions.
+- The Premier/Minister/MLA must work in conjunction with Jobs, Economy and Innovation to ensure co-ordination of Alberta’s presence in the region for missions to the same region or repeat missions.
 Part of the co-ordination is to also discuss any possible health, security or political issues relating to their travel.
 This may include situations concerning both human and animal health threats, such as Coronavirus, H1N1, SARS, BSE, foot and mouth disease or avian flu.
 It may also concern travel to areas subject to potential terrorist threats, regions of instability or civil war, or countries that are subject to international sanctions for human rights violations.

 - News releases

 1.1 Information on international travel for elected officials must be released to the public in the form of a news release no later than 24 hours prior to any travel outside of Canada unless there are security reasons not to do so.
 The news release must include: